-A plunger should be a mainstay tool for any bathroom.
+A plunger should be a mainstay tool for any bathroom and is the preferred toilet unclogger solution.
 In fact, two different types plungers should be in every home.
 A toilet plunger and a sink plunger.
-A toilet plunger is usually black and has a deeper cup than a sink plunger, which is usually red with a shallow cup.
+A toilet plunger is usually black and has a deeper cup than a sink plunger which is specifically design for clogged toilets.
+Sink plungers are usually red with a shallow cup that are meant for other drains.
 Sink plungers aren’t very effective on toilets so you’ll get far better results if you’re using a proper toilet plunger.
 However, if all you have is a sink plunger, it can work fixing a clogged toilet.

 Chemicals should only be used if you've already tried the first two options.
 An enzyme waste removal product can break down waste and can be found in most hardware stores but they tend to take longer than caustic chemicals.
 Don’t forget to wear eye protection when using chemicals.
 It’s important to follow the directions as shown on the bottle, and you will likely have to wait overnight for chemicals or enzymes to clear a toilet clog.

 If you need a more immediate solution, hot water and dish soap can be your best bet.
 This should help break up the obstruction enough to flush it.
 This method can get messy, so make sure to prepare your bathroom beforehand.

 If you've tried all of these methods to unclog a toilet and still can’t clear the clog, it may be time to call in a professional.
 If a kid puts a toy down the drain or another object ends up in your drain system, a plumber can easily find and remove the item.
 Contact a Roto-Rooter plumbing professional to help with your plumbing, sewer and drain problems any time of day or night.